CaffGeek/caffgeek.github.io/_posts/2009-06-12-gone-mobile.markdown

   email: chad.hurd@gcsquared.com
   display_name: caffgeek
   first_name: Chad
   last_name: Hurd
 ---
-<p>The site has gone mobile.
+The site has gone mobile.
 It's looking good on the BB, in fact, that's where this post is being written.
-How's it work from your mobile device?</p>
+How's it work from your mobile device?